luthfiarifin/personal-app/README.md

 2. Install Flutter if you haven't already.
 3. Navigate to the project directory.
 4. Run `flutter pub get` to install dependencies.
-5. Configure API endpoints and other settings as needed.
-6. Run `flutter run` to start the development server.
+5. Run `flutter run` to start the development server.

 ## Contributing